efabless/openlane2/docs/source/getting_started/newcomers/index.md

 #### Final Results

-Inside the run folder, there is a folder called `final`.
-This folder contains other folders that contain all the different layout views produced by the flow such as {term}`DEF` and {term}`LEF`.
+Inside the run directory, there is a directory called `final`.
+This directory contains other directorys that contain all the different layout views produced by the flow such as {term}`DEF`, {term}`LEF`, {term}`GDSII` and others.
-{term}`GDSII` and others.
 It looks like this:

 ```text
 final